Normani x Calvin Harris

 Normani x Calvin Harris is a joint EP by American singer Normani and Scottish producer Calvin Harris.
-It was released on October 22, 2018.
-It features the songs "Checklist" (featuring Wizkid) and "Slow Down".
+It was released on October 22, 2018, containing two songs: "Checklist" (featuring Wizkid) and "Slow Down".

 No singles were released from the EP, however, the song "Checklist" peaked at number one on Billboard's World Digital Song Sales chart, and also charted in Ireland and in the United Kingdom; while the song "Slow Down" reached the top 40 on the Billboard's Dance/Electronic Songs chart.

 Background

 According to Normani, Harris reached out to her for the collaboration; she said: "he was like 'yo, what do you think of this?'
 I was like, 'this sh*t is fire!'
 I am a huge fan of his."
-The pair recorded and finished the singles in June 2018.
+The pair recorded and finished the songs in June 2018.

 News of the collaboration was revealed in June 2018.
 Normani teased the project at the 2018 American Music Awards, saying a song was to be released "in the next few days".
 Normani also posted a short clip online of herself writing "Oct.
 22" on a piece of red tape before a voice off-camera tells her to "drop the pen".